 Use The Thing to Move Forward

 How do you operate from a place of healing instead of from your wounds?
-Here’s where I think my work will be as I move forward.
+Here’s where my work was as I moved forward.

 1. Stop viewing trust through a black and white lens.
 You don’t have to just trust or not trust someone all at once.
 People aren’t all good or all bad.
 You can trust a person’s motives, intention, and commitment.
 If nothing else, trust the connection.
-(Hat tip to Rev Zenkai Taiun Michael Ellison who recently spoke at my church for this insight.)
+(Hat tip to Rev Zenkai Taiun Michael Ellison for this insight.)

 2. Operate with a functional heart.
 Where do you need boundaries, and where do you need love?
 Find your balance.
 Don’t be wide open.
 Don’t isolate yourself.
 Be functional.
 (Hat tip to Nicole Oman for this guidance.)

 What’s your one thing?
-How are you doing life and what are you going to do about that?
+How are you living life, and what are you going to do about that?